luiarthur/padawan/_posts/usingRCall/2016-04-24-usingrcall.md

 Julia is a great language for computation.
 It's quick to develop in, and execution time is short compared to many other languages.
 Check out [the julia home site][1] to see how Julia compares to other languages (including C, Go, Java, and Python) used for scientific compuing.

-Often when I am computing Julia, I need to use functions in R -- mostly for plotting, sometimes to use nice statistics functions.
+Often when I am working in Julia, I need to use functions in R -- mostly for plotting, sometimes to use nice canned stats functions.
 So, an interface to R is a big plus.
-RCall in Julia is one tool that allows interface with R. It's great, except for the [documentation][4] is very underwhelming...
+[RCall][6] in Julia is one tool that allows interface with R. It's great, except for the [documentation][4] is very underwhelming...
 But no worries, here is a brief demonstration of how to exploit the statistical functionalities in R by simply using the RCall package in Julia.
-If you are a casual browser and are on the fence on learning Julia or some other languages, I highly recommend it to supplement your R code.
-But, you can here some other opinions against Julia [here][3].
-I use this mostly for plotting figures in R, because so far, no other plotting tools works anywhere as good...
+I use RCall mostly for plotting figures in R, because so far, no other plotting tools works anywhere as good...
+Note that there are other tools for interfacing Julia and R. [Rif][5], for instance.
+However, Rif seems to produce a lot of deprecation warnings.
+So, I am only taling about RCall.

+I highly recommend Julia for computation.
+It's concise and fast.
+But, [here][3] is some other opinions against Julia.

 ### TL;DR